FREQUENCY TO VOLTAGE CONVERTER CIRCUITS

 Interfacing of LM2907

 TC9400 is a frequency to voltage and voltage to frequency converter IC.
-Its basic circuit connections include three resistors, two capacitors and reference voltage.
+Its basic circuit connections include three resistors, two capacitors, and a reference voltage.
 We can use two TC9400 ICs and operate both of them in the mode of frequency to voltage conversion in order to obtain the frequency difference measurements.

 Frequency difference Measurement